TuckerMogren/CleanArchitectureTemplate/README.md

 - `Infrastructure.Persistence` → (isolated; no direct refs to other layers by default) or → `Infrastructure`,
 - `WebApi` → `Application`, `Infrastructure`, `Infrastructure.Persistence`
 - `Worker` → `Application`, `Infrastructure`, `Infrastructure.Persistence`

-Architecture tests in `src/Tests/ArchitectureTests` validate these rules and ensure `Application` does not reference `Microsoft.EntityFrameworkCore`.

 ## Prerequisites